Rational motivic path spaces and Kim's relative unipotent section conjecture: Connectedness and concentration theorems

-\segment{J2}{} There's a p-adic \'etale realization functor on the level of model categories which is covariant, monoidal, colimit preserving and t-exact on the cellular subcategory $\Mdga_\cell(Z,\QQ)$.
-We sketch its construction in the language of infinity categories.
+\segment{J2}{} There's a $p$-adic \'etale realization functor on the level of model categories which is covariant, monoidal, colimit preserving and t-exact on the cellular subcategory $\Mdga_\cell(Z,\QQ)$.\footnote{ Let us emphasize that while we do not assume $p$ to be invertible on $Z$, we only compute \'etale cohomology after passing to a field of characteristic zero. } We sketch its construction in the language of infinity categories.
+Let $\QQ_{Z_\et}$ denote the constant sheaf on $Z_\et$, let $\Vect(\QQ_{Z_\et})$ denote the category of $\QQ_{Z_\et}$-vector spaces (that is, the category of sheaves of $\QQ$-vector spaces), and let $\Cpx \Vect(\QQ_{Z_\et})$ denote the category of complexes in $ \Vect(\QQ_{Z_\et})$.
 We let $\DD A =\DD A(Z, \QQ)$ denote the infinity category obtained from

 by localization and stabilization as in the model categorical setting.
+Let $f: X \to Z$ denote the structure morphism of $X$.
+Let $ \Qp_{X_{\overline K, \et}}$ denote the constant sheaf on $X_{\overline K, \et}$ associated to $\Qp$.
 The language of infinity categories provides a canonical lift

 of the derived pushforward.
 The functor

 satisfies \'etale descent and $\AA^1$-invariance, and is $(\PP^1, \infty)$-stable.
 It then follows from the universal mapping property of $\DD A$ that there's a symmetric monoidal functor